 - A branded email template (it’s very easy to just pop a logo and signature onto a free pre-designed email template)

 - A welcome email thanking your new readers for signing up

 Mac Ossowski – Director of Education @ Get ResponseYour first six months with email marketing are crucial for capturing enough subscribers so that you can see a steady revenue flow form your newsletters.
 You simply need to build up a big enough audience that can read your emails, click-thru to your website and finally buy your products.
-Use all methods available to build up your email list.
-Install a sign up for on your website, blog, Facebook fan page and promotional landing pages.
-If possible, collect email addresses in your offline store or trade shows.
+Utilize all available methods to establish and expand your email list.
+Implement a sign-up form on your website, blog, Facebook fan page, and promotional landing pages.
+If feasible, gather email addresses at your offline store or during trade shows.
 You can even promote sign up opportunities in the transactional emails you send out from your online store after the purchase is made.
 The more visible the chance to sign up, the bigger the chance that your list will grow fast.
 If you just started with email marketing, consider installing a lightbox on your website.
 Industry reports say they’re eight times more effective than a regular, embedded sign up form.
 Remember that you can’t take shortcuts, so don’t be tempted by purchasing an email list.
 This can wreck havoc to your deliverability and has almost none sales potential.